AndresMpa/mu-vim/README.md

 |                                | z0mbix/vim-shfmt           |                              |                               |
 |                                | jalvesaq/Nvim-R            |                              |                               |

-## Apps
+## Recommended apps

 There's a couple of apps I recommend you to improve a little bit more your velocity, they are:

 - [rofi](https://github.com/davatorium/rofi)
 - [Ulauncher](https://ulauncher.io/)